elitau/parteibot/README.md

 # Parteibot

+A bot that automatically replies to twitter messages.
+It can be configured through a webpage.

 ## How it works

 The bot follows a to all of the defined twitter hashtags and replies to tweets including the hashtag